Additional Concepts

 We went for the first option.
 Why?

 It really depends on the use case.
-Here I'm assuming that usersLogic
+Here I'm assuming that usersLogic is some global logic that

 stores info on all available users and is accessed by many lower level logics throughout your app,

-including dashboardLogic
+including dashboardLogic.

-can exist independently, yet dashboardLogic
+In this scenario, usersLogic can exist independently, yet dashboardLogic can only exist together

-would mean that the usersLogic
+would mean that the usersLogic is always mounted together with dashboardLogic, even for instance

 when we are not on the dashboard scene.
 That's probably not what we want.